The Principal Dev – Masterclass for Tech Leads

 Helpers

-If you are used to test JavaScript, a simple type test file should look familiar:
+If you are used to testing, a type test should look familiar:

 import { expect, test } from "tstyche";